vcsjones/vcsjones.dev/_posts/2016-11-03-building-a-nas.md

 Now before this, all of my part purchasing had been done on NewEgg.
 However, Amazon had a good deal on the drive I wanted, about 10% off.
-This ended up delaying my NAS buildout by a few weeks.
+This ended up delaying my NAS build out by a few weeks.
 The drive came from a reseller, and instead of a shiny new SSD in the delivery box, it was an alarm clock.
 This caused about 3 weeks of whining at the reseller and Amazon to finally get a full refund.